EricMFischer/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I received my undergraduate degree at UCLA and am currently pursuing a MS in Computer Science with a specialization in Artificial Intelligence.
-My research interests lie within computer vision, natural language processing, and generative modeling.
-I am a research student at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
+My research interests lie within computer vision and generative modeling.
+I am a research student advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.